race

 S:

-CR: ethnic group, racial discrimination, racial segregation, racism, slave, slavery.
+CR: ethnic group, human race, racial discrimination, racial segregation, racism, slave, slavery.